Frequently Asked Questions - Admitted Students

 Lexington is small enough that many landlords advertise an availability by simply posting a sign in front of the property.
 We encourage you to take a day or two, come to Lexington, and look around.
 Please note there are a number of living spaces for rent that you may consider less than suitable (admittedly there are some landlords in the Lexington area who have very creative definitions of "inhabitable").
 We recommend that you do not rent any property site unseen.

 Once you decide to attend W&L Law, you should begin your apartment search as soon as possible.
 Students who begin looking for housing in May or June typically have the best chances of finding a suitable apartment.
-However, while sooner is better than later, if you are not able to begin looking for a place to live until late summer, please do not worry.
-Plenty of housing options typically remain in July or early August.
+However, while sooner is better than later, if you are not able to begin looking for a place to live until later in the summer, please do not worry.
+Plenty of housing options typically remain into July.

 For more tips and information regarding the procurement of off-campus housing, please see our housing website.
 In addition, a number of property listings are available via our Facebook group for admitted students.